HL7/livd/input/pagecontent/general-mapping.md

 * LIVD Device Definition Profile - This profile reflects the equipment (device) that is represented in the publication.
 Each LIVD publication must include at least one device, and can be many.
 * LIVD Device Observation Definition - This profile reflects the IVD test codes that each device can produce.
 * LIVD Concept Map Profile - This profile supports the data necessary to document the actual mapping between the IVD test code for a device and the LOINC codes (0, 1, or more) to consider.
+* LIVD LOINC Value Set Profile - This profile supports the applicable value set from the LOINC Code System that is relevant to the mapping process.
-* LIVD LOINC Code System Profile - This profile supports the relevant LOINC code data to assist in the mapping process.
+* LIVD LOINC Code System Profile - This profile supports the relevant LOINC Code System data to assist in the mapping process.
+This enables the mapping process to be off-line as needed.

 The LIVD Bundle Profile will enable packaging of the resources.